Suzy Amis Cameron: Book

 In fall 2018, Amis Cameron published the plant-based cookbook, OMD: Swap One Meal a Day to Get Healthy, Live Longer, and Save the Planet, with Simon & Schuster's Atria Publishing Group; in 2019, the paperback edition, The OMD Plan: Swap One Meal a Day to Save Your Health and Save the Planet, was published.
 The OMD Plan was featured on Oprah Winfrey's Super Soul Sunday in Fall 2019.
 The book inspired Oprah Winfrey to eat one plant-based meal a day.

 Personal life

 In 1986, she married actor Sam Robards, the son of Lauren Bacall and Jason Robards.
 Amis and Robards co-starred in the 1985 film Fandango.
-Their marriage produced a son, Jasper, before their divorce in 1994.
+They had a son, Jasper, before their divorce in 1994.

-Although Amis and James Cameron met and had an affair while filming Titanic, they did not marry at that time.
+Amis and James Cameron met and had an affair while filming Titanic, but they did not marry at that time.
 Cameron was married to Linda Hamilton in 1997, and divorced two years later.
 Amis and Cameron subsequently married in 2000, and have three children.
 In 2020, they became the permanent guardians for one of their daughter's teenage friends.

 Amis, Cameron, and their family live in New Zealand, with a farm in the Wairarapa and a home in Wellington.